helfer1991/wallapop-tech-challenge/wallapop/README.md

 Essentially, there are 3 breakpoints: smallscreen (until 700px width), tablet (until 1200px) and desktop.

 I didn't think it was necessary to use any kind of hook to determine the viewport and render X or Y component/image, I've only written CSS.

-On the FavouritesContext I could have used an useReducer hook to deal with adding/removing items to favourites, although I guess that's a matter of personal preference and the overall manipulation of that list is simple.

 When it comes to improvements, I would have liked to have written more unit-tests and created a loading state component to show when the data is being fetched.
 However, unfortunately I did not have time.
 In the last weekend by grandmother has died and I took some days off as I was having a hard time at focusing on my tasks and needed a bit of time to clear my head up.